How more than 100 American soccer players abroad fared this weekend

 Liverpool defender Satara Murray: league opener at Arsenal on Sept.
 9

-West Ham midfielder Bri Visalli: league opener vs. Reading on Sept.
+West Ham midfielder Bri Visalli: vs. Millwall in WSL Cup on Sept.
+16; league opener vs. Reading on Sept.
 19

 Championship